HSU-HPC/MaMiCo_hybrid_ml/README.md

 the context of coupled molecular-continuum flow simulations.
-Our model is based on recent know-how from computer vision and speech recognition, applied to a computational fluid dynamics context: A convolutional autoencoder deals with the spatial extent of the flow data, while a recurrent neural network is used to capture its temporal correlation.
+Our model is based on recent know-how from computer vision and speech recognition, applied to a computational fluid dynamics context: A convolutional autoencoder (ConvAE) deals with the spatial extent of the flow data, while a recurrent neural network (RNN) is used to capture its temporal correlation.
 We use the open source coupling tool MaMiCo to generate MD datasets for ML training and implement the hybrid model as a PyTorch-based filtering module for MaMiCo.

 The ML models are trained with real MD data from different flow scenarios including a Couette flow validation setup and a three-dimensional vortex street test case.
 Our results show that the convolutional recurrent hybrid model is able to learn and predict